DownArrows/dab/README.md

 Commands must start with the configured prefix (defaults to `!`), and if they take arguments, must be separated from them by a single white space.
 Some are reserved to privileged users (the server's owner and a specific role).
-If they accept Reddit usernames, they accept them as `AGreatUsername`, `/u/AGreatUsername`, and `u/AGreatUsername`.
+If they accept Reddit user names, they accept them as `AGreatUsername`, `/u/AGreatUsername`, and `u/AGreatUsername`.

  - `ban` (privileged) ban the mentioned user with an optional reason
  - `hide` hide a user from reports
  - `info` information about a user: creation date, registration date, suspension or deletion status, inactive status
  - `invite` (privileged) create an invite limited to a single use within a week
- - `karma` give negative/positive/total karma for the given username
+ - `karma` give negative/positive/total karma for the given user name
  - `purge` (privileged) completely remove from the database one or several users
- - `register` try to register a list of usernames; if it starts with the hiding prefix the user will be hidden from reports
+ - `register` try to register a list of user names; if it starts with the hiding prefix the user will be hidden from reports
  - `reregister` (privileged) re-register one or several user that were previously unregistered
  - `sep` or `separator` or `=` post a separation rule
  - `sip` or `sipthebep` quote from sipthebep